Filter Management configuration

 The merit manager lists all DirectShow filters currently registered with Windows.
 It allows you to browse and unregister each filter.

-The Merit point system determines how Windows (DirectShow) decides which filters to use when playing a Media File (Note, Smart Play overrides the merit system, so there's little need to edit a filter's merit).
 For example, if you have both the DIVX decoder and the FFDSHOW decoder installed, both will be vying to play the DIVX content.
 The filter assigned with the higher merit value is the filter used when a DIVX file is opened.
 By adjusting the merit values of filters, you can try resolving filter conflicts (where the wrong filter is loaded by default).
-Changing filter merits may not take affect until a system reboot (or logging out the current user).
+Changing filter merits may not take effect until a system reboot (or logging out the current user).

-Again, if you are using Smart Play, the filter merit system is ignored and there can be no filter conflicts (one of the major benefits of using Smart Play).
+Again, if you are using Smart Play, the filter merit system is ignored and there can be no filter conflicts—one of the major benefits of using Smart Play.